 \subsubsection{\textbf{Rethinking AI-driven Drug Discovery}}

-Despite the promise of AI in drug discovery, there still exist pitfalls, which have been proposed since 2020 \cite{schneider2020rethinking, schaduangrat2020towards, stumpfe2020current, jimenez2020drug, bender2020artificial, bender2021artificial, walters2021critical}.
-A quote from Bender et al \cite{bender2020artificial, bender2021artificial} is that "a method cannot save an unsuitable representation which cannot remedy irrelevant data for an ill thought-through question".
-To circumvent potential hypes and unrealistic expectations thereof, there is indeed a necessity to take into consideration the hypothesis, the data, the representation, the model and moreover, these components as a whole, for any AI-driven application in drug discovery.
+Despite the promise of AI in drug discovery, pitfalls still exist, which have been widely discussed \cite{schneider2020rethinking, schaduangrat2020towards, stumpfe2020current, jimenez2020drug, bender2020artificial, bender2021artificial, walters2021critical}.
+As opined by Bender et al \cite{bender2020artificial, bender2021artificial}, ``a method cannot save an unsuitable representation which cannot remedy irrelevant data for an ill thought-through question".
+To circumvent potential hypes and unrealistic expectations thereof, there is indeed a necessity to take into consideration the hypotheses, the data, the representations, the models, the learning paradigms and moreover, these components as a whole, for any AI-driven application in drug discovery.